NateHan/Travel-Recommendations/Chicago/README.md

 #### **Doughnuts** A new-ish player on the scene, but other cities just don't do them as well.
 Lots of places have started to spring up, but the ones that set themselves ahead of the curve are the ones that do simple well.
 There's a lot of gimmicky doughnuts out there, don't fall for it.
 For most of these places, you have to get there early to have the best selection.

-- <ins>The Doughnut Vault</ins>: Tied for 1st place as far as "best" Small place downtown that has incredible simple doughnuts.
-The chestnut sounds out of left field but is top-notch.
+- <ins>The Doughnut Vault</ins>: Tied for 1st place as far as "best" .Small place downtown that has incredible simple doughnuts.
+The chestnut flavor sounds out of left field but is top-notch.
 More likely to sell out earlier in the day and will close based on whenever they do, so go there early in the morning if possible.
 - <ins>Do-Rite Doughnuts and Chicken</ins>: Also tied for 1st place for "best".
 A bigger doughnut so you can't have as many (up to you...), but still top notch.
 Their chicken is also very good, they have good lunch sandwiches.
 Get both for a well-rounded meal, and find a place for a nap after.
 They have many locations throughout the city, all serve the same quality stuff.
 They are stocked all day, but lose variety the later it gets.
 - <ins>Firecakes</ins>: Another good downtown spot, stays open pretty late with good variety
 - <ins>_Avoid_: Stan's</ins>: Imported California trash.
 The glitter of doughnuts - all showy flavors, terrible quality.
 I literally get sick after having one.
 New locations popping up like fungus.